Skip to main content

 • “Its innovative approach to objectives and the inclusion of co-op play provide depth and replayability.”

-• “The location of the nodes (for example, titanium, copper, or tungsten) is procedurally generated, which increases the replay value right from the start.”
+• “Replay value: the location of the nodes (for example, titanium, copper, or tungsten) is procedurally generated.
+This increases the replay value right from the start.”

-• “While this game lacks the depth and replayability of those games due to insufficient development time, it is really well done and fun.”
+• “While this game lacks the depth and replayability of other games with more development time, it is still well done and fun.”

 • atmosphere